Cooker Hood Spares Published 22/09/2011

 In this video I want to talk to you about cooker hoods and what you can do to make sure that the smoke and smells that come from your cooking are extracted properly.

-Both types will have a grease filter, and that's just to stop the fan and the inside off the cooker hood getting all caked in grease.
-Two main types: these fabric ones which are designed to be folded or cut to size.
-They're disposable and these saturation indicators, usually either dots or stripes, they change colour to let you know when it's time to replace them.
+Both types will have a grease filter, and that's just to stop the fan and the inside of the cooker hood getting all caked in grease.
+Two main types, these fabric ones which are designed to be folded or cut to size, they're disposable and these saturation indicators, usually either dots or stripes, they change colour to let you know when it's time to replace them.

 Whichever type you've got, you do need to keep them clean, because the last thing you want is fat dripping down onto your food as it's cooking.

 Finally all cooker hoods have a light, they are very often the small screw or SES type, you can see I've actually replaced mine with spiral energy saver bulbs, they not only last a lot longer, but they save you a lot of energy as well.
 Whatever type of cooker hood you've got, replacement filters and spare parts are available on the eSpares website.